Apply now and save $75! App fee waived for ALL Spring II applicants!

-Working with globally distributed teams is exciting, rewarding and sometimes complicated.
+Working with globally distributed teams proves exciting, rewarding and sometimes complicated.
 Many challenges of international business are logistical in nature.
-Still, many stem from dynamics involved when people from different cultures work together, and these dynamics are often rooted in the complexities of intercultural communication.
+Others stem from dynamics involved when people from different cultures work together, rooted in the complexities of intercultural communication.

-Leaders are responsible for managing the challenges and complications of international teams.
-As such, leaders must be intercultural communication experts.
-Eastern Washington University’s online Master of Business Administration (MBA) with an International Business Concentration can help students develop this expertise through exploring subjects like international business, leadership and business communication.
-The intercultural communication skills students can gain from these interdisciplinary studies are essential for managing high-performing, globally distributed teams.
+International business leadership demands expertise in managing these challenges and complications.
+The online Master of Business Administration (MBA) with an International Business Concentration program from Eastern Washington University (EWU) helps students develop this expertise through exploring subjects like international business, leadership and business communication.
+The intercultural communication skills students gain from these interdisciplinary studies are essential for managing high-performing, globally distributed teams.

 What Is Intercultural Communication?